 Legal proceedings pending against the Company or its consolidated subsidiaries consist of ordinary, routine litigation, including administrative proceedings, incidental to the business of the Company or businesses that have been sold or discontinued by the Company in past years.
 These legal proceedings include commercial, intellectual property, customer, environmental, and employment-related claims.
-Additionally, the Company and certain officers of the Company are defendants in a purported securities law class action in New York.
-The directors and certain officers of the Company are also defendants in related derivative actions.
+There is a recently filed purported class action against the Company alleging violation of the Americans with Disabilities Act for failing to sell gift cards that contain writing in braille.